fboucquez/symbol-bootstrap/docs/presetGuides.md

 ## Private Keys and Security

-The following sections describes the different ways you can encrypt and protect your nodes's keys.
+The following sections describe the different ways you can protect your nodes' keys.

 ### Specify the Nodes' Private Keys.